 How to Increase the Flow of a Lact-Aid

-- Warm up the breast milk or formula before adding it to the bottle (just make sure it's not too warm).
+- Warm the breast milk or formula before adding it to the bottle (make sure it's not too warm).
 Warm milk flows faster.

-- Raise the bottle higher, the higher you raise it, the faster the milk will flow; careful that you do not raise it too high, as your baby might choke if the milk is flowing too fast.
+- Raise the bottle higher.
+The higher you raise it, the faster the milk will flow; be careful not to raise it too high, as your baby might choke if it is flowing too fast.

 - Using a larger feeding tube size can increase the flow.